NormalGuy477/HowToGoon.github.io/README.md

   <main>
     <h2>How To Goon, Edge And Whatever!</h2>
     <p>To Goon, you need to masterbate non stop till you cum (porn vid  will help!!).
-       Next How To Edge, you do the same thing but before you cum you stop masterbating</p>
+       Next How To Edge, you do the same thing, but before you cum you stop masterbating</p>
   </main>

   <footer>